 Angela Denning, KFSK - Petersburg

-Angela Denning-Barnes is a reporter at KYUK in Bethel.
+Angela Denning is a reporter at KFSK in Petersburg.

 The Violence Against Women’s Act that is making its way through Congress has the support of the Association of Village Council Presidents for the most part.
 However, the Native non-profit organization which represents 56 tribes in the Yukon-Kuskokwim Delta is opposing part of the legislation, the part that doesn’t allow Alaskan tribes to prosecute non-tribal members.